jtabron1/CICD_Pipeline_OPA_Lab/README.md

 ### 2.4 Verify CircleCI is Working

 1. Go to CircleCI dashboard
+2. Click on "Pipelines"
-2. You should see your pipeline running
+3. You should see your pipeline running with a green "Success"
-3. Click on the build to see "Hello from CircleCI!" in the logs
+4. Click on "test", then "Hello World" to see "Hello from CircleCI!" in the logs

 ---